postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/sharing.md

 ---

-You can collaborate on Postman entities including collections, APIs, and environments, by sharing them via link or by moving them to a shared private, team, or public workspace.
+You can collaborate on Postman entities including collections, APIs, and environments, by sharing them using a link or by moving them to a shared private, team, or public workspace.

 > To share a collection run, see [Using the Collection Runner](/docs/running-collections/intro-to-collection-runs/).
 >
-> To share a collection via embed, use the [Run in Postman](/docs/publishing-your-api/run-in-postman/introduction-run-button/) button.
+> To share a collection using an embed, use the [Run in Postman](/docs/publishing-your-api/run-in-postman/introduction-run-button/) button.
 >
 > To share a collection as a file, see [Importing and exporting data](/docs/getting-started/importing-and-exporting-data/)